owenjm/damidseq_pipeline/README.md

 [damidseq_pipeline](https://github.com/owenjm/damidseq_pipeline/releases) is a single script that automatically handles sequence alignment, read extension, binned counts, normalisation, pseudocount addition and final ratio file generation.
 The script uses FASTQ or BAM files as input, and outputs the final log2 ratio files in bedGraph format.

 ## Features
-* Fully automated processing of NGS DamID-seq datasets, from FASTQ input to bedGraph output
+* Fully automated processing of all NGS DamID-seq datasets, from FASTQ input to bedGraph output
+* Automatic grouping and processing of multiple experimental and replicate batches
-* Handles both single- and paired-end datasets
+* Automatically detects and processs both single- and paired-end datasets
 * Can be used with either FASTQ or pre-aligned BAM input files
 * Multiple methods of normalisation provided
+* Optional generation of outputs for CATaDa processing
-* As of v1.5.3 and greater, can also handle and process ChIP-seq NGS data
+* Can also handle and process ChIP-seq or CUT&RUN NGS data
+* Free and open-source software maintained by the [Marshall lab](https://marshall-lab.org)

 ## Citation